hacks-guide/Guide_Wii/docs/bluebomb.md

 #### Section I - Preparing Target Console

-1. Copy `boot.elf` from the `hackmii_installer_v1.2.zip` to the root of the flash drive that will be used on the target console.
+1. Copy `boot.elf` from the `hackmii_installer_v1.2.zip` to the root of the USB drive or SD card that will be used on the target console.
     * (If attempting to fix a brick, you should also copy the homebrew app you wish to use to /apps/)
     * (Even for a Wii mini, bootmini.elf will **not** work, its purpose is entirely different and unrelated.
 Use boot.elf in all cases).

     ![](/images/exploits/bluebomb/usb-exploit.png)

-1. Reinsert your flash drive into the target console.
+1. Reinsert your USB drive or SD card into the target console.
     * For a Wii mini, the USB port is on the back.
     * For a normal Wii, use the bottom port (or the right port if it's upright).
 1. Power on the target console.